Sydney-o9/OzNotificationBundle/README.md

 ## Installation

-1. Download merkNotificationBundle
+1. Download OzNotificationBundle
 2. Configure the Autoloader
 3. Enable the Bundle
 4. Create the needed classes in your Application
-5. Configure the merkNotificationBundle
+5. Configure the OzNotificationBundle
-6. Import merkNotificationBundle routing
+6. Import OzNotificationBundle routing
 7. Update your database schema

 ### Step 1: Download merkNotificationBundle